 Pricing: $150/month (scraper+residential proxy/data volume), free trial available.

-ScrapingBot is an affordable Facebook scraper tool that supports posts and profiles, ideal for startups or small data teams.
+ScrapingBot is an affordable Facebook scraping software that supports posts and profiles, ideal for startups or small data teams.
 It handles proxy rotation automatically and outputs clean JSON or HTML for simple integrations.

 Pricing: €22/month, free trial available.

-Crawlbase (formerly ProxyCrawl) offers dedicated Facebook scraping support through its Crawling API, allowing users to collect structured JSON data from public Facebook pages, groups, profiles, events, and hashtags.
+Crawlbase offers dedicated Facebook scraping via its Crawling API, enabling users to collect structured JSON data from public Facebook pages, groups, profiles, events, and hashtags.

 The API returns structured JSON that includes fields such as “title”, “type”, “membersCount”, “url”, and a “feeds” array containing post data like “userName”, “text”, “likesCount”, “commentsCount”, and “sharesCount”.